Jun 27, 2017

 The 2015 EU VAT rule change closed this loophole as it re-engineered how VAT was to be accounted for.
 Post-2015 the VAT rate on a SaaS B2C supply is dictated by the location of the consumer, not the location of the supplier.

-Challenges for affected SaaS merchants
+Challenges for affected SaaS businesses

 It is a major headache when dealing with the EU alone but since 2015 dozens of other tax authorities have followed the EU’s lead and now this indirect tax architecture is being applied across the globe.
 Since the turn of the year Russia, Serbia, Taiwan, and (from July 1) Australia have amended their indirect tax legislation so that SaaS B2C suppliers must charge the tax rate based on the location of the end consumer.